Pilou97/my-server/readme.md

 # My Ansible Server

-This repository is the configuration of my personal server
+This repository is the configuration of my personal server using Ansible

 # How to install ?